Paul Merson is a Former Arsenal, Aston Villa and England Footballer.

 Born in London, Merson started his career at Arsenal, joining the club as an apprentice in 1984.

-By the 1988-89 season Paul Merson was a regular on the right wing, at the end of which Arsenal secured the First Division title.
+By the 1988-89 season Merson was a regular on the right wing, with Arsenal securing the First Division title.

-Arsenal bagged another league championship in 1991, both the FA Cup and League Cup in 1993 and the Cup Winners’ Cup in 1994.
+Arsenal won another League Championship in 1991, both the FA Cup and League Cup in 1993 and the Cup Winners’ Cup in 1994.